Dr. phil.

 Research

-I am interested in multiple core aspects of the philosophy of mind, taking into account research findings and questions from neuroscience, psychology, medicine, and healthcare.
+I am interested in multiple core aspects of the philosophy of mind, taking into account research findings and questions from neuroscience, psychology, linguistics, medicine, and healthcare.

 A